mathetake/envoy-dynamic-modules/source/extensions/dynamic_modules/abi/README.md

- The ABI is defined in a single C header file, abi.h, which is will be used in the Envoy source code as well as SDKs.
+ The ABI is defined in a single C header file, abi.h, which is will be used in the Envoy source code as well as sdk.